Scorch87/Weather-Dashboard/README.md

 - Manipulate JSON response objects.

 ## Future Development:
--Bugfix: currently the page must be reloaded before searching for a new city.
+- Bugfix: currently the page must be reloaded before searching for a new city.
--TODO: implement local storage use for previously searched entries.
+- TODO: implement local storage use for previously searched entries.